vectara/vectara-docs/www/docs/api-jumpstart.md

 ## Update the metadata of the uploaded file

+Metadata serves as a critical component of improving search results because it more precise filtering and adds important context.
+If you have really good metadata, it helps ensure that data retrieval completes more effectively.
 In this example, you want to add the following metadata to the `.rtf` file:

 * "Document-Version": "2.0" - Indicates that this is the second version of the document.
-* "Last-Modified-By": "JohnDoe" - Specifies the last person who modified the document.
+* "Last-Modified-By": "DrQuantum" - Specifies the last person who modified the document.
 * "Security-Level": "High" - Indicates the security level of the updated document.
 * "Keywords": ["Quantum", "Physics", "Research"] - An array of keywords relevant to the document.